 2. Time Value of Money

-The NPV or the net present value approach is a tool which is used for determining a project’s profitability that can be earned by the entity with the investment it is making in the same.
-It takes the major concept that is the time value of money into account.
+The NPV, or the net present value approach, is a tool that is used to determine a project’s profitability that can be earned by the entity with the investment it is making in the same.
+It takes the major concept, which is the time value of money, into account.
 This is majorly considered for addressing the fact that the value of future cash flows will be lower than the value of today’s cash flows.
-As a gain from the same, the greater the cash flow is the lower the value will be.
+As a gain from the same, the greater the cash flow is, the lower the value will be.
 This is a critical factor that should be taken into account when using the NPV approach.

 3. Value of Investment to be made

-The Net Present Value approach not only determines whether or not a project will be lucrative, but also determines the entire profit value.
+The Net Present Value approach not only determines whether or not a project will be lucrative but also determines the entire profit value.
 After discounting the cash flows, the project will gain INR 43,561, as depicted in the example discussed above.
-The tool calculates the profit or loss on an investment which the company is making in a project or opportunity kept before it.
+The tool calculates the profit or loss on an investment that the company is making in a project or opportunity it has kept before it.

 Disadvantages of Using NPV

-Along with the above discussed advantages there are also certain disadvantages that applies to the NPV approach and these has been discussed below:
+Along with the above-discussed advantages, there are also certain disadvantages that apply to the NPV approach, and these have been discussed below:

 1. Discounting Rate